defikitchen/Hulk-Staking/README.md

 - USDT Tokens.
 The USDT tokens can easily be acquired on Uniswap.
 How to video??
 - Ether as gas to fuel transactions.

+## Minimum stake
+A minimum of 50 Hulk-tokens is required to participate in the staking-protocol.

+## Maximum stake
+A maximum of 10.000 Hulk-tokens can be utilized for staking for each individual address.

 ## Withdrawing your earnings

 It is not possible to initiate withdrawals during the initial 30-day lock-up period.
 After this period your dashboard shows two actions you can choose from.